In what way is PHSO accountable to Parliament?

 - A longer letter spouting party political propaganda which fails to address any of the points you raised.

-If you want to actually receive a reply from anyone in parliament then you stand a much better chance if you ask your question as a FOI request using the online site ‘What do they know’. https://www.whatdotheyknow.com/ If your question is in the public domain they are less likely to ignore you or send you drivel.
+If you want to actually receive a reply from anyone in parliament then you stand a much better chance if you ask your question as a FOI request to the relevant department using the online site ‘What do they know’. whatdotheyknow.com If your question is in the public domain they are less likely to ignore you or send you drivel.
 You can also use this site to find out who else has been worrying public bodies with irritating questions.
-It can make quite amusing entertainment on a wet Sunday afternoon.